snap-one/docs-driverworks-fundamentals/source/includes/15_composerpro_interface_into_the_sdk/_6-ACTIONS.md

 Actions are defined in the driver's XML and consist of the following types: STRING, LIST, RANGED INTEGER, RANGED FLOAT and COLOR SELECTOR.

-Included is an example of XML containing Actions with Parameters.
+To the right is an example of XML containing Actions with Parameters.

 	       <action>
 	                <name>Test Action with Parameters</name>